 The amount of information provided is impressive, just the right amount for a new blogger, and there are a lot of actionable instructions that will help you get your blog business off the ground.

-However, it’s important to note that you need to focus on creating content in order for this course to be effective.
+However, it’s important to note that you must focus on creating content for this course to be effective.

-If you can do that, then you can look forward to launching a profitable blogging business.
+If you can do that, you can look forward to launching a profitable blogging business.